Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

 They also come a various types and quantities of connectors, and usually more connectors than what is used by a typical PC.
 For example:-

-These connectors power the components inside your machine, such as the DVD Read/Writer, and of course the motherboard.
+These connectors power the components inside your machine, such as the DVD Read/Writer, and of course, the motherboard.

 There are three main types of PSU:-

-I have spare PSU's collected over time.
+I have collected spare PSU's over time.
 I would not go out of the way to buy one just so you have one in your Computer Toolkit.
 Power issues tend to be down to the following reasons:-

-For Laptops check the kettle plug is connected to the PSU, and the PSU is plugged in to the wall.
+For laptops, check the kettle plug is connected to the PSU, and the PSU is plugged in to the wall.

-Therefore it makes sense to be selective with what you keep and carry around with you.
+Therefore, it makes sense to be selective with what you keep and carry around with you.

 IEC cables, or power cables, are a must.
 You don't need to know what the connectors are technically called, but 3-pin kettle plugs with 13A fuses are fairy standard for most desktop devices.

 Spare SATA cables are very useful when connecting additional internal components such as DVD Writers, HDD's and extra USB Ports.
-There is usually spare ports on the motherboard to connect the other end of the SATA cable.
+There are usually spare ports on the motherboard to connect the other end of the SATA cable.

 I tend to carry two or three SATA cables in my computer toolkit.
-I've had the connectors at the end of the cable break before, such that their either render the cable useless, or not able to connect properly to the component or motherboard.
+I've had the connectors at the end of the cable break before, such that they either render the cable useless, or not able to connect properly to the component or motherboard.

 Cat.5e network cables are very useful for troubleshooting router issues.
 I tend to find the ones that come with new routers are too short.

-If possible try and have a 2 metre or 3 metre Cat.5e cables in your computer toolkit.
+If possible, try and have a 2 metre or 3 metre Cat.5e cables in your computer toolkit.